jesusch10/perturbseq_analysis/README.md

 It returns a dataframes of metric scores calculated for each variant VS reference group.

 ### Hierarchical dendogram and clustering:
-Hierarchical dendogram based on Pearson scores, hierarchical clustering based on visual inspection changing the threshold parameter, and plotting the heat map.
+Hierarchical dendogram based on Spearman correlation, hierarchical clustering based on visual inspection changing the threshold parameter, and plotting the heat map.
 ```
 scoring_df = pseq.plot_dendogram(adata_nor, reference, scoring_df, h2_thresh, color_thresh)